EQT

 • Surrogacy benefit

-• Optional life insurance — employee, spouse, child*
+• Other life insurance — spouse, child (employee-paid)*

 • Relocation assistance